RyanOatmeal/RyanOatmeal/README.md

 - **From the root directory of the repository:** `dash programs/sh/<folder for collection of commands>/<command>.sh`
 - tmux snippets found in `programs/nixos/home-manager/ryano/tmux/definition.nix`

+# Licensing

+This repository is under the AGPL-3.0 license found in `LICENSE`.

 # Provenance

 The only way that I use Large Language Models is by conversing with one when